browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

 One nice feature of STDCL is that it provides default contexts that are ready to use by the programmer.
-In some cases, it might be interesting or useful to examine exactly what is contained in a give context.
+In some cases, it might be interesting or useful to examine exactly what is contained in a given context.
 The following example exercises some utilty routines that can be used to query a CL context for a description of what they contain.